Project Mercury: Ground control

 The number of personnel supporting a Mercury mission was typically around 18,000, with about 15,000 people associated with recovery.
 (Note: T. J. O'Malley pushed the button to launch Glenn while the Site Manager and Launch Conductor at Complex 14, Calvin D. Fowler, pushed the button to launch Carpenter, Schirra, and Cooper.)
-Most of the others followed the spacecraft from the World Wide Tracking Network, a chain of 18 stations placed around the equator, which was based on a network used for satellites and made ready in 1960.
+Most of the others followed the spacecraft from the Mercury Space Flight Network, a chain of 18 stations placed around the equator, which was based on a network used for satellites and made ready in 1960.
 It collected data from the spacecraft and provided two-way communication between the astronaut and the ground.
 Each station had a range of 1300 km and a pass typically lasted 7 minutes.
 Mercury astronauts on the ground would take the role of Capsule Communicator, or CAPCOM, who communicated with the astronaut in orbit.
 (Note: Occasionally this communication was broadcast on live TV while the spacecraft was passing over the United States.)
 Data from the spacecraft were sent to the ground, processed at the Goddard Space Center by a redundant pair of transistorized IBM 7090 computers and relayed to the Mercury Control Center at Cape Canaveral.
 In the Control Center, the data were displayed on boards on each side of a world map, which showed the position of the spacecraft, its ground track and the place it could land in an emergency within the next 30 minutes.

 Other computers associated with ground control for Mercury included a vacuum-tube-based IBM 709 system in Cape Canaveral which determined whether a mid-launch abort might be needed and where an aborting capsule would land, another IBM 709 in Bermuda which served as backup for the two IBM 7090 transistor-based machines at Goddard, and a Burroughs-GE system which provided radio guidance for the Atlas during launch.

-The World Wide Tracking Network went on to serve subsequent space programs, until it was replaced by a satellite relay system in the 1980s.
+The Manned Space Flight Network went on to serve subsequent space programs, until it was replaced by a satellite relay system in the 1980s.
 Mission Control Center was moved from Cape Canaveral to Houston in 1965.

 Ground track and tracking stations for Mercury-Atlas 8.
 Spacecraft starts from Cape Canaveral in Florida and moves east; each new orbit-track is displaced to the left due to the rotation of the Earth.
 It moves between latitudes 32.5° north and 32.5° south.
 Key: 1–6: orbit number.
 Yellow: launch.
 Black dot: tracking station.
 Red: range of station; Blue: landing.